nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 17.md

 That is useful.
 Yeah.
 I don't have anything that would be useful.
 I don't know that I could cast it enough for everybody.
 But Yeah.

+---

+### Closing and Table Discussion - Part 6

 Yeah.
-The bubbling scale, I think, is what it was, and that was and that's in Samir's inventory.
+The bubbling scale, I think, is what it was, and that was and that's in Simear's inventory.
 For an hour, you can hold your breath for 15 rounds plus your constitution modifier instead of five rounds plus your constitution modifier.
 There's no active nonaquatic environments.
 Yeah.

 So that's scale.
-Carson literally just has his weapons and armor.
+Karsten literally just has his weapons and armor.
 What's that?
 It's all you need.
 Right?

 That's all I need.
 Is that leveling skill?
 That's a consumable.
 Yeah.
 So it's a onetime use and, you know giving giving that along with the air bubble, you know, depending that should give everybody enough time to be able to maybe get down there.